 The validation: why these numbers are trustworthy

 Any table can be copied; a scientific table is validated.
 The soferic tradition — the scribes who copy scrolls letter by letter — has guarded the Sefer Torah count for centuries: 304,805 letters.
-Our computed Torah count gives 304,801.
-A difference of exactly 4 letters, ~0.0013%.
+Our computed Torah count gives exactly 304,805: since the search engine adopted the Koren edition as the canonical text of the Torah (the text of classical ELS research), the computed count and the soferic count match letter for letter.

 - Torah words: 79,977 — the commonly cited reference count is 79,976 (Δ = 1, attributable to a borderline word-division case between editions).